Cover

 // Method DELETE is not allowed by Access-Control-Allow-Methods in preflight response.

-This error appears when sending cookies or authentication headers cross-origin with incorrect server configuration.
+This error appears when you send cookies or auth headers cross-origin but the server uses a wildcard origin.

 fetch('https://api.example.com/profile', {